slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The more you say, the less people remember."
 -- François Fénelon*

+> *"To tell a good story, you must reveal a surprise; otherwise is just a report."
+-- Kevin Kelly*

 ### On public speaking

 > *"Eloquence is logic on fire."